localstack-samples/localstack-pro-samples/sagemaker-inference/ReadMe.md

 python main.py
 ```

-You should see an output like this:
+You should see an output like this for each of the runs:
 ```
 Creating bucket...
 Uploading model data to bucket...